MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

     -   Provide **First Name** as **John** and **Last Name** as **Doe**.

+    -   Provide your personal email as **Email**.
+This will be used in a future lab.

     -   Click **Save and Close**.

     -   You should now see the created contact on the **Active Contacts** view.